-Eat like a greek or local when you are in Athens.
+Eat like a greek or local when you are in Athens over the weekend.
 Here are the restaurants I have visited and I recommend.
-Athens offers tourists a lot of food tours as well, because food matters and it tells us something more about the history of each city.
+By the way Athens offers tourists a lot of food tours.
+Because food matters and it tells us something more about the history of each city.

 - Quick Pitta– Mitropoleos 55.
 This place offers the best classical Pita with Giro in a fresh and modern interior.

 - Skoubri –Drakou 14.
 Fish restaurant witch resides in the upcoming area Koukaki.
-Fresh dishes and light interior with a nice fish meny.
+Fresh dishes and light interior with a nice fish menu.

 - Seychelles – Keramikou 49 Metaxourgeio.
 Trendy restaurant housed in a cute, early 19th century building.
 Don’t forget to make a reservation its a popular place.

 - To Kati Allo – Chatzichristou 12.
 A family restaurant serves greek homemade dishes, magirefta, in an old style taverna.
 It could be greek bean soup, moussaka and other traditional dishes that my mother used to make.

 Did you find this post useful?
 Comment and share your tips about Athens below.